-I recently graduated from Harvard University with a Ph.D. in Political Economy and Government.
-Beginning in September 2022 I will be a Postdoctoral Fellow at the Niehaus Center for Globalization and Governance at Princeton University.
+I graduated in 2022 from Harvard University with a Ph.D. in Political Economy and Government.
+Currently, I am a Postdoctoral Fellow at the Leitner Program in Comparative and International Political Economy at Yale University.
+Previously, I was a postdoctoral fellow at the Niehaus Center for Globalization and Governance at Princeton University.
 Before graduate school I worked in economic consulting and I graduated from the University of Pennsylvania in 2014.
 My research primarily studies the international political economy of trade, but I also have interests in state formation and the politics of structural transformation.

 Download my CV.